 Retail Gazette reported: The big daddy of them all, eBay, has also joined the push to offer alternative ways to pick-up your goods.
 The company went into trial with Argos at the end of last year and went live in 2014 with a service that allows eBay customers to collect their parcels from Argos shops.
 Ebay’s target for 2014 was to have 65,000 sellers offering collection from any of Argos’ 650 stores.

 Research by Planet Retail reveals that currently 35% of UK shoppers use click and collect – a number that is predicted to soar to 76% of shoppers by 2017.
 Planet Retail cites cost of delivery and the inconvenience of waiting in for deliveries as the main factors driving the trend for picking-up your own goods.

-Salmon has specialised in a number of click and collect implementations for our clients.
+Salmon, a Wunderman Commerce Company, has specialised in a number of click and collect implementations for our clients.
 These are the key factors to consider when considering your own: